Topology and dynamics of higher-order multiplex networks: Conclusions

-Characterizing the topology of multiplex higher-order networks is a key challenge in order to capture the higher-order structure and dynamics of multilayer data.
-Here we propose a framework that exploits the overlap of simplices in multiple layers in order to couple the dynamics occurring among the layers.
-We do this through introducing multiplex Hodge Laplacians and Dirac operators, an extension of the monoplex Hodge Laplacians and Dirac operator, that preserve important topological and spectral properties of simplicial complexes in the multiplex case.
-Specifically, we assume that the interlayer coupling is enforced by generalized multiplex metric matrices that couple overlapping simplices.
-Our analysis can be applied to synthetic multiplex simplicial complexes and to clique complexes of real multiplex networks as well.
-Additionally, our spectral properties of the multiplex simplicial complexes reveals that the multiplex diffusion dynamics can be either sped up or slowed down by the coupling among different layers.
-We provide evidence of this result on synthetic multiplex simplicial complexes in which we tune the overlap among the simplices as well as on real multiplex simplicial complexes.
-We believe that this work introduces a fundamental way of formulating a mathematical framework for multiplex simplicial complexes and demonstrates applicability to a wide range of data-driven complex systems.
+We believe that this work introduces a fundamental mathematical framework for treating higher-order diffusion on multiplex simplicial complexes and demonstrates applicability of this framework to a wide range of data-driven complex systems.
 This work opens new perspectives for uncovering the topology of multiplex higher-order simplicial complexes and it is our hope that the multiplex Hodge Laplacians and multiplex Dirac operators defined hereby could find further applications in the modelling and control of higher-order nonlinear dynamics on multiplex structures.